BC Neptūnas: 2022–present

+2022–23 season

 During the summer, coach Adomaitis left the team.
 Neptūnas decided to promote assistant coach Mindaugas Brazys to the head coaching position.
 Neptūnas rebuilt much of the team.
-Neptūnas initially struggled during the beginning of the season, going 0–4 at the start of the LKL season, before strong play from players like the returning Mindaugas Girdžiūnas, Deividas Gailius, career seasons from Matas Jogėla and Oskaras Pleikys, Austin Wiley, the best of the new arrivals, brought Neptūnas back to LKL playoff contention, and having competitive matches against all top LKL teams.
+Neptūnas initially struggled during the beginning of the season, going 0–4 at the start of the LKL season, before strong play from players like the returning Mindaugas Girdžiūnas, Deividas Gailius, career seasons from Matas Jogėla and Austin Wiley, the best of the new arrivals, brought Neptūnas back to LKL playoff contention, and having competitive matches against all top LKL teams.
 Neptūnas finished the regular season with a 16–17 record, and 7th place in the regular season.
-In the LKL quarterfinals, Neptūnas faced long time rivals and defending LKL champions BC Rytas - Rytas beat Neptūnas in a very tough, very competitive series, needing overtime to beat Neptūnas at home 107–99, and finishing Neptūnas 95–91 in Klaipėda, to win the series 2–0.
+In the LKL quarterfinals, Neptūnas faced long time rivals and defending LKL champions Rytas Vilnius - Rytas beat Neptūnas in a very tough, very competitive series, needing overtime to beat Neptūnas at home 107–99, and finishing Neptūnas 95–91 in Klaipėda, to win the series 2–0.
 In the King Mindaugas Cup, Neptūnas won the group stage over the newly established and heavily favored BC Wolves.
 However, in the quarterfinal stage, Neptūnas could not beat CBet Jonava, who beat Neptūnas both in Klaipėda 85–80, and in Jonava 76–75.
 Long time player Martynas Mažeika, whose number was retired by Neptūnas during the season, also returned to the team, this time as club director.